KyleVaughn/UM2/docs/source/install.rst

 Spack_ is a package management tool designed to support multiple versions and configurations of software on a wide variety of platforms and environments.
+For HPC users, Spack is a great way to install and manage software on a cluster where you do not have admin privileges.

 Prior to installing Spack, ensure that Python 3.6+ is installed.

 .. code-block:: bash

     python3 --version